 “People make a community what it is.
 You are a part of this town, too.”
 Every phrase came with a gesture, or really every gesture came with sounds to elaborate on them.
 She seemed a half dozen years younger than him, or at least she gave that impression, packed full of a pugnacious energy that made whatever age gap seem cavernous.
 Average height, she wore a light, mid-sleeved, thin blue sweater, which motherhood filled out not too unflatteringly, and khaki slacks for the look.
 Her hair was a fiery orange and permed, fitting the soft features of her oval face, and certainly her personality, better than anything god might have given her.

 “This is my son,” Margret interrupted as she threw her thumb at him, to which Nicolas thought he heard a whimper.
 “He has been making an ass of himself around your daughter.”
 He was a big one, and Nicolas was a little proud in Tessa for sticking up to this brute.
 If he was too small for serious college ball, he easily was big enough for high school.

-“…Michael.
-His father died when he was young.”
-She broke off the conversation as the past caught up to the moment. ”Anyways, I made a better mother than a father to him.
+“Michael.
+His father died when he was young…” She broke off as the past interrupted the present. ”Anyways, I’ve made a better mother than a father to him.
 He has something he needs to say to you.”
 Michael took a step forward, then hesitated and glanced at his mother before slack lips practiced the words.
 Nicolas had seen enough.